 A properly managed backyard composter doesn't have to be a bear or wildlife attractant.
 The SCRD's Backyard Composting Guide has tips for setting up for success and troubleshooting.
 You can also contact the Sunshine Coast WildSafeBC coordinator for tips and strategies to learn how to reduce human-wildlife interaction.

 - Worm Composting - for fruit and vegetable scraps.

 - Bokashi - an anaerobic composting process that ferments all food scraps, even meat and dairy.

-- Green Cone Digester - an outdoor digester that uses solar heat to break down all food scraps.
+- Solar Digesters - an in-ground digester that uses solar heat to break down all food scraps.